zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 $ docker-compose exec app bundle exec rails db:migrate
 ```

-Now let us configure the set gems.
+Now let us configure the gem sets.

-Rails default test framework is minitest so it is, setup.
+Rails default test framework is minitest so it is, good to go.

 **1. Factory_bot**.